HenryXi/database/etc/install and configure postgresql on linux.md

 will show you how to install and configure PostgreSQL on Linux(CentOS 6 x86).

 1. There are two ways to download and install PostgreSQL.
-    * Download RPMs directly from [official website](http://yum.postgresql.org/rpmchart.php) and install.(**NOT RECOMMEND**) choose the version you want to install.
-For example my environment is CentOS 6 x86, so the right version is [http://yum.postgresql.org/9.4/redhat/rhel-6-i386/repoview/](http://yum.postgresql.org/9.4/redhat/rhel-6-i386/repoview/)
+    * Download RPMs directly from [official website](http://yum.postgresql.org/rpmchart.php) and install.(**NOT RECOMMEND**)

-        click [PostgreSQL Database Server 9.4 PGDG](http://yum.postgresql.org/9.4/redhat/rhel-6-i386/repoview/postgresqldbserver94.group.html)
+        Choose the version you want to install.
+For example my environment is CentOS 6 x86, so the right version is [http://yum.postgresql.org/9.4/redhat/rhel-6-i386/repoview/](http://yum.postgresql.org/9.4/redhat/rhel-6-i386/repoview/) click [PostgreSQL Database Server 9.4 PGDG](http://yum.postgresql.org/9.4/redhat/rhel-6-i386/repoview/postgresqldbserver94.group.html)
         you will see four RPMs.
 Download and install them(you have to install them in right order or you will get failure).
         ```